sunesimonsen/dependable-state/README.md

 numbers([1, 2, 3]);

-// subscribes will be called in the next tick, but we can force the update through flush();
+// subscribers will be called in the next tick, but we can force the update through flush();

 expect(sum(), "to equal", 6);